steem-sigma/papers/README.md

-A place for interesting insigts about Steem blockchain economics and social life
+A place for interesting insights about Steem blockchain economics and social life